 Why does YMYL content cost more to produce?

 Because Google holds it to a higher bar.
-Read our full breakdown of YMYL SEO for lawyers for the four signals that drive the additional cost.
+Read our full breakdown of YMYL SEO for lawyers for the four signals that drive the additional production cost.